 What I have found, a summary

-I found that when theta-associated activity patterns were evoked in NGFCs in rat hippocampal slices, the cells showed a transient reduction in unitary IPSP amplitude.
-This "firing-induced suppression of inhibition" (FSI) required back-propagation of action potentials, calcium influx through L-type calcium channels, nNOS activity, and activation of NO-sensitive guanylyl cyclase (NO-sGC) receptors, which are present on presynaptic terminals.
-FSI also indirectly increased the amplitude of EPSPs.
+In this project, I describe a novel feature of synaptic communication between these interneuron types, hereafter referred to as the firing induced suppression of inhibition (FSI).
+Specifically, I found that when a theta-associated activity patterns were evoked in NGFCs from rodent hippocampal slices, the cells showed a transient reduction in unitary IPSP amplitude.
+My data suggest that FSI requires the backpropagation of action potentials, calcium influx through L-type calcium channels, nNOS activity within the dendrites of interneurons, and activation of NO-sensitive guanylyl cyclase (NOsGC) receptors, which are present on presynaptic terminals.
+My results also demonstrate the physiological impact of this phenomenon by showing that when FSI takes place the strength of incoming excitatory postsynaptic potentials onto NGFC is transiently sharpened.
+Specifically, FSI indirectly increased the amplitude of EPSPs.
 Thus FSI may enhance spatial and temporal summation of excitatory inputs to NGFCs, thus regulating their inhibition of pyramidal cells.

 Using pharmcology I have found this calcium influx is indeed through calcium channels (L-type) and not from stores.